ARTICLES

 Plants that are native to the area and require little upkeep and water should be prioritized for eco-brutalist architecture.

-The key to eco-brutalist gardening is to select plants that are native to the area and require few inputs.
+The key to this type of gardening is to select plants that are native to the area and require few inputs.
 You may build a sustainable and resilient landscape that is both attractive and functional by picking plants that are well-suited to the local environment.

 2. Create Vertical Living Walls

 Living walls are an eye-catching method to incorporate plants into your brutalist structure.
-They not only create a statement, but they also help to purify the air and improve the general environment of your room.
+They not only create a revelation, but they also help purify the air and improve the general environment of any room.
 Hydroponics or any sort of soilless growth method can be used to grow plants such as ferns, mosses, and ivy on a vertical surface.

 An indoor vertical garden has various advantages, particularly in commercial landscape design:

 Waterproofing, drainage, soil layer, vegetation, and maintenance are also important considerations.
-Native plants and grasses are frequently employed in eco-brutalist design to create a naturalistic appearance that integrates with the surrounding terrain.
 Overall, implementing a green roof in eco-brutalist design necessitates careful planning but is a beneficial investment for many building projects.

 4. Opt for Functional Planters